moinwiki/moin/docs/intro/features.rst

 Storage Backend Types
 ---------------------
 * file system
-* sql database
+* sql database (sqlite3 or everything supported by SQLalchemy)
-* Mercurial DVCS
+* Kyoto Tycoon / Kyoto Cabinet
-* you can add your own backend
+* you can easily add your own backend with little code

 Serialization
 -------------
-* dump backend contents to xml
+* dump backend contents to a single file
-* load backend contents from xml
+* load backend contents from such a file

 Search / Indexing
 =================